Ty France Player Props: Mariners vs. Orioles

 Orioles Pitching Rankings

-- The Orioles rank 17th in baseball in home runs given up (86 total, 1.2 per game).
+- The Orioles rank 18th in baseball in home runs allowed (90 total, 1.2 per game).

-- Kremer (8-3) gets the starting nod for the Orioles in his 16th start of the season.
-He's put together a 4.56 ERA in 81 2/3 innings pitched, with 72 strikeouts.
+- The Orioles are sending Bradish (3-3) to the mound to make his 14th start of the season.
+He is 3-3 with a 3.88 ERA and 60 strikeouts through 65 2/3 innings pitched.

-- In his most recent outing on Sunday against the Chicago Cubs, the righty threw five innings, giving up one earned run while surrendering three hits.
+- The right-hander's last appearance was on Tuesday against the Tampa Bay Rays, when he tossed five innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.